Is Kiwi.com safe for Booking Flights

 There are so many complaints about that and many bad reviews about kiwi.com!
 In fact, kiwi.com was rated only 1.7 starts on Trustpilot.

-TripAdvisor also has over 6,000 complains about Kiwi.com, you can read about some of the TripAdvisor complaints here.
+TripAdvisor also has over 6,000 complains about Kiwi dot com.

-That is because while air ticket purchases on kiwi.com supposedly come with 24/7 customer support & the Kiwi.com Guarantee, but it seems it's not always the case.
+That is because while air ticket purchases on kiwi.com supposedly come with 24/7 customer support & the Kiwi Guarantee, but it seems it's not always the case.

-So, above are the 3 scams by Kiwi.com to watch out for.
+So, above are the 3 scams by Kiwi flights to watch out for

 Do your math!
-I did mine, and, while I might still buy air tickets from Kiwi.com in the future if I see a great deal on a one-way air ticket (without the extra bag during the ticket purchase), I will make sure to go to the EasyJet (or whoever) website 30 days before a flight and add some extra perks, including a paid baggage.
+I did mine.
+While I might still purchase air tickets from Kiwi com in the future if I find a great deal on a one-way ticket (without the extra bag during the ticket purchase), I will ensure to visit the EasyJet (or whichever airline) website 30 days before a flight and add some extra perks, such as paid baggage.

 FAQ